 Robert Earnshaw – Charlton v West Bromwich Albion (2005)

-The only player to have scored a hat-trick in the Premier League, all three divisions of the English Football League, the League Cup, the FA Cup, and for his country in an international match, Robert Earnshaw is already a piece of pub quiz trivia and amongst the six players to register a Premier League treble off the bench.
+The only player to have scored a hat-trick in the Premier League, all three divisions of the English Football League, the League Cup, the FA Cup, and for his country in an international match, Robert Earnshaw is already a piece of pub quiz trivia and among the six players to register a Premier League treble off the bench.

 Earnshaw’s intervention came during a clash between Charlton and West Brom at the Valley, where the struggling Baggies produced a fine result to win 4-1 and give their hopes of Premier League survival a major boost.